 Method-1 is to use dishwasher liquid.
 It will help remove acrylic paint from jeans by making the surface wet and soft so that you quickly wipe away the dried paint with your hand.

--After applying to detergent, let the fabric sit for about 15 minutes and then rinse with water.
+3. After applying to detergent, let the fabric sit for about 15 minutes and then rinse with water.

-Method-I is simple to use, but you must keep in mind that this process may fade color due to chemical reactions between substances.
-Make sure not to rub too hard, or else it will also lead to discoloration and permanent damage of colors on clothes.
-It is important to make sure that the detergent has been mixed in completely before removing it from one portion.
-If not, then stains might have been etched into the fabric and cannot be removed by a wash machine cycle.
+Method-I is simple, but you must remember that this process may fade color due to chemical reactions between substances.
+Make sure not to rub too hard, or it will also lead to discoloration and permanent damage of colors on clothes.

 Dishwasher liquid solution can make your clothes fade.
 If you wear them often, this will happen.
-Therefore, you should only wear these clothes, when necessary, instead of wearing them daily.
+Therefore, you should only wear these clothes when necessary, instead of wearing them daily.

 Method -2: